omar0ali/AWS-SiteTiSiteVPN-Guide/README.md

 ![](./screenshots/Pasted%20image%2020241025202959.png)
 **Don't forget to attach it to the `vpc-on-premise`**

->[!IMPORTANT] on-premise-public-subnet - Internet Access
+>[!IMPORTANT]
->Before we move on, lets take a look at the routing table of *on-premise-public-subnet*, we will need to add this **Internet Gateway** to it.
+>**on-premise-public-subnet - Internet Access**: Before we move on, lets take a look at the routing table of *on-premise-public-subnet*, we will need to add this **Internet Gateway** to it.
 This will ensure that all instances within the  `on-premise-public-subnet`, will have internet access.

 ![](./screenshots/Pasted%20image%2020241025210453.png)
 ![[Pasted image 20241025210620.png]]